zgarnirawen/zgarnirawen/README.md

 [04] Build systems that can be tested and improved.

-[05] Learn by building real systems.
+[05] Learn by working with real infrastructure.

 [06] Break things.
 Debug them.
 Understand why they broke.